Skip to Content

 When starting a new exercise, listen to your body.
 Muscle soreness is normal, but you should take a break if you feel pain.
 Pay attention to how your joints feel as you move.
 Here are a few tips to help:

-• Avoid exercising the same muscle groups two days in a row.
+• Avoid exercising the same muscle groups 2 days in a row.

-• Rest a day between workouts and take an extra day or two if your joints are painful or swollen.
+• Rest a day between workouts and take an extra day or 2 if your joints are painful or swollen.

 • Work your way up to 150 minutes of moderate intensity aerobic exercise per week.
 You can split that time into small amounts of time.
 Any amount of activity is better than no activity at all.